xma711/notebook/machine_learning/ROC/README.md

 Then why don't we set the threshold to 0%? i.e. no matter what, classify all cases to positive.

 If we do this, the false positive number will be very high.
-Therefore, we also have to look at this false postive rate.
+Therefore, we also have to look at this false positive rate.
 False positive rate = FP / (FP + TN) = FP / ALL_negatives

 when threshold is 0%, the false positive rate will be 100%, which is usually bad.
-When threshold is 100%, false positive rate is 0%, because there is no postive classified.
+When threshold is 100%, false positive rate is 0%, because there is no positive classified.

 In short, when threshold is 0%, true positive rate is 100% (good) and false positive rate is 100% (bad).
 When threshold is 100%, true positive rate is 0% (bad) and false positive rate is 0% (good).
-Clearly, there is a tradeoff between true postive rate and false positive rate.
+Clearly, there is a tradeoff between true positive rate and false positive rate.

 Therefore, when varying threshold, we need to look at both true positive rate and false positive rate.